yapyunqi/MUSA611-CPLN692-week7/assignment/README.md

 Now that we've had a chance to see how designers work and how they think about the work they do, we should try to apply some of that knowledge.
-In preparation for the midterm, mock out the design of your midterm application to whatever level of detail you believe will be helpful as you go about writing code for the actual assignment.
+In preparation for the midterm, mock out the design of your midterm's slides (only one figma screen should be necessary - remember, the point is to have a *rough* sketch).